lch999599/genetic-algorithm/README.md

 MUTATION_RATE = 0.1
 ITERATIONS = 1200
 ```
 Even though we set `ITERATIONS=1200`, we received a solution at `generation 64`.
-If we change the parameters, we could reach the solutions at a different generation.
+If we change the parameters, we could reach the solution at a different generation.